adeboni/pi-calc/README.md

 ===========
 Some info:  <br/>
 In this implementation, all channels are global.
 Thus, it is not possible to send a channel through another channel.
+Also, there are probably some bugs if you try to do complicated combinations of reads and writes.

 Possible π commands: <br/>
 new(a,b,c...) - creates channel <br/>